akdor1154/python-csql/README.md

 There are also useful features for handling database parameters properly.

 The intended use-case is for data analysis and exploration.
-There's a particular hacky part of the current implementation that leads me to discourage using this in a productionized application: for that scenario you could still use this to generate your sql in a build step or something.

 [![PyPI version](https://badge.fury.io/py/csql.svg)](https://pypi.org/project/csql/)